stefan-cooper/SpigotUHC/README.md

 end.world.name=world_end
 # Difficulty of the game when UHC is live
 difficulty=EASY
 # Disable debug info from being shown to clients (coordinates, chunk info, hitboxes, etc).
-Enabling this will give a compass with coordinates to players during the UHC
+Enabling this will show coordinates to players during the UHC in the action bar
 disable.debug.info=false
 # Countdown to start the game after UHC start command issued
 countdown.timer.length=5